AIToolsTest/first-repository/README.md

 # first-repository
 testing purposes

 README.md file was just added manually.
 One more edit via github.
+And a final edit via local.